hvg-concordia/CCD/README.md

 Entre the name of any theorem exist at the file "CCD.sml", for instance, "FOUR_DECISION_BOXES_1002" in the HOL shell, the HOL will load this theorem directly for use without reproof it again.

+"--------------------------- IEEE 39-Bus Power System Application  -------------------------------------------"

+We applied our CCD theorems on a real-world application IEEE 39-Bus Power System to show the capability of the CCD formulations in obtaining a component-level reliability/failure expression easily.

+Tp run the file ==> press the tab “HOL" ==> Misc ==> Load file ==> IEEE_39_BUS_POWER_SYSTEM.sml

 "----------------------------------------   Contacts ---------------------------------------------------------"

 Mohamed Abdelghany  (m_eldes@ece.concordia.ca)